 A nephrostogram study looks at your child's nephrostomy tube, which drains urine from the kidney into a special bag.
 It uses contrast liquid, which shows up well on x-rays, inserted into the nephrostomy.
+This information sheet from Great Ormond Street Hospital (GOSH) explains about nephrostogram studies, what is involved and what to expect when your child has one.
+An Easy Read information sheet is also included for your child.

 A nephrostogram is usually suggested to check the position of the nephrostomy tube, confirm that it working properly and learn more about the drainage system inside your child's kidney.
 Most nephrostogram studies are carried out while your child is staying at GOSH.